European Public Health WEEK

 Motto of the day: “I am me even when I'm bruised.”

-Programme for this day
+Events on this day

 - Having good mental health as well as physical health enables young people to deal with the challenges of adolescence and eases their transition into adulthood.